 Creating application-wide commands

-To create application-wide commands, one must resolve the ICommandManager from the *DependencyResolver *and create the command:
+To create application-wide commands, inject the ICommandManager via the constructor and create the command:

 _commandManager.CreateCommand("Refresh", new InputGesture(Key.F5));